 Like any other psychotherapy, CBT always involves a well-defined knowledge of the patient’s condition, including medical and psychological history, behavioral observations, comorbidities, and psychological evaluation.

 The principle of CBT is that negative behavior, thoughts, and affect (emotions) are the products of irrational thinking and beliefs.
-Therefore, supporters of CBT and psychotherapists focusing their practice on such therapeutic technique describe anxiety disorders as mental conditions produced by irrational thinking and inappropriate ways of coping.
+Therefore, supporters of CBT and psychotherapists focusing on such therapeutic techniques describe anxiety disorders as mental conditions produced by irrational thinking and inappropriate coping methods.

 As such, CBT for anxiety initially focuses on helping patients defining and understanding their condition.
 This is followed by a stream of therapeutic sessions focusing on helping the patient disputing irrational thoughts and beliefs by various techniques, such as cognitive restructuring, mediation, and mindfulness-based therapy.

 Patients are taught appropriate means of handling their condition.
-Reducing the resolution of irrational thoughts and beliefs with these techniques has shown to directly affect the patient’s behavior and emotions.
+Reducing the resolution of irrational thoughts and beliefs with these techniques has directly affected the patient’s behavior and emotions.
 The new thought process is strengthened by adaptive measures that are also inculcated in the patient during therapy.

 A particular feature of CBT is the use of assignments or home works.
-Other psychotherapies are limited to clinic-based treatments; but, CBT aims to further facilitate the positive behavior and cognitive change through home-based exercises.
+Other psychotherapies are limited to clinic-based treatments, but CBT aims to facilitate positive behavior and cognitive change through home-based exercises.

 Effectivity of CBT in treating anxiety

-CBT has been proven by various researches as an effective tool in treating anxiety.
-Studies conducted to test the effectiveness of the psychotherapy using various inclusion criteria—including age group, demography, case severity, and method—support prior empirical evidences of CBT efficacy in treating anxiety.
+Various researchers have proved CBT as an effective tool in treating anxiety.
+Studies conducted to test the effectiveness of the psychotherapy using various inclusion criteria—including age group, demography, case severity, and method—support prior empirical evidence of CBT efficacy in treating anxiety.

 For instance, various studies on youth anxiety have revealed positive results.
-Specific anxiety disorders, including Generalized Anxiety, have been found to be treatable using CBT, as evidence by multiple randomized control trials.
+Specific anxiety disorders, including Generalized Anxiety, have been treatable using CBT, as evidenced by multiple randomized control trials.

-Studies also show that the development of a good therapeutic relationship, comprehensive assessment, cognitive restructuring, and skills training are helpful in achieving greater success during CBT.
+Studies also show that developing a good therapeutic relationship, comprehensive assessment, cognitive restructuring, and skills training help achieve greater success during CBT.

 - Corey, G. (2013).
-Counselling and Psychotherapy: Theory and Practice.
+Counseling and Psychotherapy: Theory and Practice.
 Singapore: Cengage Learning Asia Pte Ltd.

 - Kehle, S.M.
 (2008).
 The Effectiveness of Cognitive Behavioral Therapy for Generalized Anxiety Disorder in a Frontline Service Setting.
 Cognitive Behaviour Therapy, 37(3), 192-198.